01. reconnecting

 Montréal.
 QC.
 2025 ©Iván Melicoff Abril

-After climbing on traffic lights, walls and lamposts, we made our way to an underground pop-up club set in a chinatown warehouse.
-It had been repurposed to host a ton of kids, a variety of dark performances and unbeknownst to them, a vulva casting ritual.
+After climbing on traffic lights, walls and lamposts, we made our way to a pop-up club set in a chinatown warehouse.
+It had been repurposed to host what looked to me like a slice of goths, a variety of dark performances and unbeknownst to them, a vulva casting ritual.

 Montréal.
 QC.
 2025 ©Iván Melicoff Abril